 When To Get Couples Counseling & How It Can Help

 Marriage and couples counseling can be an important part of rebuilding your relationship after infidelity.
+There are several options for online couples therapy including, Regain and Talkspace.
 Couples counseling can help after infidelity by providing a safe, neutral space for processing and discussing emotions associated with the cheating and betrayal that occurred.
-It can also help couples explore the causes of the partner’s infidelity with mediation.
-A professional can also help you learn healthy coping mechanisms and address underlying issues that may have made your relationship more vulnerable to infidelity.4
+It can also help couples explore the causes of the partner’s infidelity with mediation.4

 Joint and individual counseling can help the unfaithful partner work through the issues that contributed to infidelity.3 Approaches like the Gottman Method and Emotionally Focused Couples Therapy (EFT) may be especially beneficial.
 However, couples therapy is not a replacement for individual therapy; both the partner who was cheated on and the person who cheated can benefit from individual therapy as well.